LifnaJos/Design-Analysis-of-Algorithm-Theory/README.md

 Continuous Assessment best out 2 of 3 will be considered

 ## Module - 1 : Introduction to Design and Analysis of Algorithms (10 Hours)
-1.1 Performance analysis, space, and time complexity Growth of function, Big-Oh, Omega Theta notation Mathematical background for algorithm analysis;
+- Performance analysis - space, and time complexity
+- Growth of function - Big-Oh, Omega & Theta notations
+- Mathematical background for algorithm analysis;
-Analysis of selection sort, insertion sort.
+- Analysis of selection sort, insertion sort.
-1.2 Recurrences: The substitution method, Recursion tree method, Master method 1.3 Complexity Classes: Definition of P, NP, NP-Hard, NP-Complete
+- Recurrences: The substitution method, Recursion tree method, Master method
+- Complexity Classes: Definition of P, NP, NP-Hard, NP-Complete

 - [Theory-PPT]
   -